Things to do in Algarve? Below you will find the best places to visit, tours and many other tips 😉

 11 – Dance the night away at Lick, one of Portugal’s largest clubs

-If you’re still looking for other things to do in Algarve at night, I have no doubt that you will hear about Lick, the biggest and most impressive club of the region.
+If you’re looking for nightclubs in the Algarve, I’m sure you will hear about Lick, the biggest and most impressive club of the region.

 Located just few kilometers from Vilamoura, Lick is famous for its fabulous parties, great music and huge space.